 By the '90s, attendance at area ozones was rapidly declining, and the Harbor was hit particularly hard.
 In 1993, it was assessed a state tax lien of $1272, and its parent firm in Vista was still paying off thousands of dollars in outstanding advertising bills due to the San Diego Union-Tribune, which was refusing to take new advertising for the Harbor or its sister drive-in the Aero in El Cajon.

-In 2001, a new marquee was built to replace the increasingly tattered original.
-Though Tuesday nights usually boomed thanks to a $7-per-carload special, the Harbor eventually lost a long-running battle against the nearby South Bay Drive-In and went dark around 2003.
-A flea market still runs on the property, for which the old drive-in space is used as a parking lot.
+The Harbor eventually lost a long-running battle against the nearby South Bay Drive-In and went dark around 2003, with its final feature being Spy Kids 3D.
+A flea market now runs on the property, for which the old drive-in space is used as a parking lot.